Can I Move to Japan Without a Job?

 • You need to have been on a three-year visa when you applied

-• To be successful, you need to have physically spent a lot of time in the country.
+• You must have physically spent much time in the country to succeed.
 Often, this is classed as over six months a year.

-If you are enjoying your time in Japan, it should be easy to meet these requirements.
+If you enjoy your time in Japan, it should be easy to meet these requirements.

-From there, it will just be a matter of filling out the paperwork and waiting for it to be approved.
+From there, it will just be a matter of filling out the paperwork and waiting for approval.
 You might even be able to find a company to help streamline the process.

 Moving Your Items Into Japan

 Once you are ready to make your move, it’s time to pack up your belongings and send them to Japan.
-The good news is that this doesn’t need to be a stressful time.
+The good news is that this doesn’t need to be stressful.

-If you are planning on moving in the future, keep the receipts from the goods you purchased.
+If you plan on moving in the future, keep the receipts from the purchased goods.

 You’ll need to make sure that you can prove ownership.
-If you can prove that you have owned them for six months before importation, you don’t need to pay customs duty.
+You don’t need to pay customs duty if you can prove that you have owned them for six months before importation.

-It’s also a good idea to keep an itemized list of everything that you are sending.
+It’s also a good idea to keep an itemized list of everything you send.
 This will ensure that everything gets through properly.
-It can also be useful if you get involved in a dispute.
+It can also be helpful if you get involved in a dispute.

-If you want to bring your furry friends with you, it’s important to fill out the right forms.
+If you want to bring your furry friends, you must fill out the right forms.

 You’ll also need to be aware that the Japanese government requires pets to quarantine.

-This should last for seven days, giving them time to check that the animals aren’t carrying disease.
+This should last seven days, giving them time to check that the animals aren’t carrying disease.

 Final Thoughts